 It’s the time of the year again!

-I’m slowly getting into Christmas mood, and nothing says Christmas more than music.
+I’m slowly getting into the Christmas mood, and nothing says Christmas more than music.
 Although I love listening to festive music mostly when I’m wrapping presents, planning a holiday lesson isn’t that bad either.

 You know how this works, don’t you?
 Every student will become a Secret Santa to a classmate whose name they draw.
 The catch- they will not give each other sweets or other small gifts.
-The gifts these Secret Santas will be giving a is a personalized poem or a short story for the lucky recipient.
+The gifts these Secret Santas will be giving are a personalized poem or a short story for the lucky recipient.